go-rod/go-rod.github.io/get-started/README.md

 }
 ```

-The `rod.New()` creates a browser object, then we use the `MustConnect` to
+The `rod.New()` creates a browser object, the `MustConnect` launches and connects to a browser.
-launch and connect to a browser.
-We call the `MustPage` to
-create a page object, it's like a page tab on Chrome.
+The `MustPage` creates a page object, it represents a page tab on the browser.
 We use `MustWaitLoad` to
 wait for the resource to be downloaded, such as images.
 Then we use `MustScreenshot` to take a screenshot of the page.

 Let's run the code: